aws-samples/aws-cdk-examples/.github/extract-snippets/README.md

 # Extract Snippets for GitHub Actions

 Jerry Kindall, Amazon Web Services
-Last update 16-Mar-2021
+Last updated 18-Mar-2021

 ## What it is

-This is a collection of GitHub Actions workflows with supporting scripts that extracts snippets from source code files, which can then be used in documentation via include directives.
+This is a suite of GitHub Actions workflows with supporting scripts that extracts code snippets from source code files, which can then be used in documentation via include directives.
 When the code changes, the snippets are automatically extracted again, and the documentation will pick them up on the next build.

-There are three separate workflows:
+There are two separate workflows:

-* Extract Snippets from Push (`extract-snippets-push.yaml`): Extracts snippets from the source files in the most recent push; meant to be triggered on push.

-* Extract Snippets in Repo (`extract-snippets-all.yaml`): Extracts snippets from all source files in the repo; meant to be run manually or on a schedule.
+* Extract Snippets (`extract-snippets.yaml`): Extracts snippets from all source files in the repo.
+Runs on a commit to the main or master branch; can also be run manually.

 * Extract Snippets Dry Run (`extract-snippets-dryrun.yml`): Extracts snippets from all source files in a pull request but does not check in any snippets;
   meant to validate PRs.

+To prevent the introduction of errors in the snippets (e.g. duplicate snippet filenames with different content), all files in the repo are always processed.
-As a practical matter, extracting from the entire repo is not noticeably slower than extracting from only the files in a push (the git commands take the lion's share of either workflow's runtime), though this might become less true as the repository grows.
+This is not noticeably slower than e.g. processing only the files in a given commit; the overhead of the action setup and Git commands dwarfs the run time of the actual snippet extraction.

 ## extract-snippets.sh